Impact of different extended components of mean field models on transport coefficients of quark matter and their causal aspects: Summary

+At the end, we have studied the finite quark chemical potential zone of quark matter.
+Similar features of decreasing transition temperature with increasing chemical potential is reflected through the appropriate shift of a peak-like appearance of normalized transport coefficients to a lower value of temperature.
+Role of vector interaction in NJL model and estimation of thermal conductivity at finite quark chemical potential are also investigated.

-{\bf Acknowledgment:} CAI would like to thank his current institute, Tata Institute of Fundamental Research (India) funded by Department of Atomic Energy (DAE), Govt. of India.
-SG and JD acknowledge to their working institute IIT-Bhilai, funded by Ministry of Human Resource Development (MHRD), Govt. of India.
+{\bf Acknowledgment:} CAI would like to thank his institute, Tata Institute of Fundamental Research (India) funded by Department of Atomic Energy (DAE), Govt. of India.
+He would also like to acknowledge the University of Chinese Academy of Sciences, China for financial support.
+SG and JD acknowledge IIT Bhilai, funded by Ministry of Human Resource Development (MHRD), Govt. of India.
+Authors are thankful to Amaresh Jashwal for useful discussion.